AHartTN/DNDAI/Master-Prompt.md

 Prerequisite Toolkit: The agent must be equipped with a Custom Toolkit for codebase interaction.
 This toolkit is a prerequisite for all other operations and must include, at a minimum, a GitRepositoryCloner and a FileSystemAnalyzer.

 Bootstrapping: The agent's process will be initiated by loading a single MasterPrompt.md file.
-Its first action must be to use its GitRepositoryCloner tool to clone any specified source repositories.
+Its first action must be to use its GitRepositoryCloner tool to clone the repository specified in Corpus Item 1.

 Workspace Isolation: The agent must immediately create and operate from an isolated working directory (e.g., .agent_workspace/).

 Cognitive Loop & State Management: The agent's core loop must be built around a Hierarchical Task Tree to ensure it never stops while work is unfinished.

-Resilience & Self-Correction: The loop must include a Reflective Cycle (Plan -> Act -> Evaluate -> Refine) to enable the agent to overcome errors without human intervention.
+Resilience & Self-Correction: The loop must include a Reflective Cycle (Plan -> Act -> Evaluate -> Refine) that enables the agent to overcome errors without human intervention.

-Goal Adherence: As part of its loop, the agent must constantly refer back to its core instructions in the MasterPrompt.md to re-validate its current actions against the project's primary objectives.
+Goal Adherence & Grounding: The agent's core loop must constantly refer back to its instructions in the MasterPrompt.md and use Retrieval-Augmented Generation (RAG) against the provided sources to ensure its actions are always aligned with the primary objective and grounded in fact.

 Quality Assurance: The agent's work is only considered complete when it passes a verifiable, machine-readable "Definition of Done" (DoD).

 Resilience to User Error: The agent's "Constitution" must be designed with a strict Instruction Hierarchy to protect it from being distracted or misled by user input.

-User Interaction Protocol: The agent's communication model must avoid premature finality and always cede final authority for task completion to the user.

 Integrate Foundational Domain Knowledge: